-Apollo GraphQL
+Streamlining APIs, Databases, & Microservices | Apollo GraphQL

 PayPal has remained at the forefront of the digital payment revolution for more than 20 years, now with over 300 million consumers and merchants using their payments platform.
 At the heart of this leadership position is PayPal Engineering, which is constantly looking for ways to iterate faster and make the user experience more responsive, safe, and convenient.

-In a series of blog posts, PayPal Engineering gives a peek into their latest modernization effort to accelerate development using a data graph for GraphQL— from designing and validating the graph, to managing its growth.
+In a series of blog posts, PayPal Engineering gives a peek into their latest modernization effort to accelerate development using a graph for GraphQL— from designing and validating the graph, to managing its growth.

-The transition worked so well that PayPal now has over 50 products powered by a data graph.
+The transition worked so well that PayPal now has over 50 products powered by a graph.

 Mark Stuart, Sr. Manager of Web Platform at PayPal explained how shifting to GraphQL greatly improved developer productivity, flexibility and end-user performance.